froq/froq-beta-archive/README.md

 Service root could be set easily in `pub/index.php`.
 For example, if you want to use a versioning approach in your applications, you can set `$appRoot = '/api/v1'`.
 Then call your URL's like `/api/v1/book/123` but just define your book service as `BookService` normally.
 So you do not need to create another service such as `ApiService` for all these requests cos `/api/v1` part will be dropped while routing act and all calls will be redirected to `BookService` as well.

-## Fails (Error Handling)
+## Fails (Errors)

 All fails go to `app/service/default/FailService` file, so you can edit easily default fail files as you wish.
+Also if `.local`, all exceptions will be thrown instantly.

 ## Composer Support